kubeshop/testkube/docs/executor-ginkgo.md

 ginkgo bootstrap
 ```

-Everything was pushed to git repository
+Everything was pushed to the Git repository.

 You can also look at code (in our examples)[https://github.com/kubeshop/testkube-executor-ginkgo/tree/main/examples/testkube-api]